 Dannemora is a very small village located in the state of New York.
 With a population of 3,629 people and two constituent neighborhoods, Dannemora is the 379th largest community in New York.
-Much of the housing stock in Dannemora was built prior to World War II, making it one of the older and more historic villages in the country.
+Dannemora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Dannemora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dannemora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dannemora is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dannemora who work in office and administrative support (17.42%), law enforcement and fire fighting (11.61%), and teaching (11.61%).
+There are especially a lot of people living in Dannemora who work in law enforcement and fire fighting (15.25%), office and administrative support (12.92%), and sales jobs (11.11%).

-Dannemora is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Dannemora doesn't have a public transportation system that people use for their commute.